 It's never too late to improve your skin.

 It's never too late to improve your skin.
 Some of us are fortunate enough to have youthful looking skin right from the start.
-However, many of us will experience some amount of skin problems or damage as we age.
+However, many of us will experience some amount of skin problems such as dermatitis, or damage as we age.
 Don't get discouraged by this!
 We all have different genetic predispositions and can't change them.
 But what we can do is make sure we're taking care of ourselves and our skin every day!

 Skin is a living organ that reflects how well you're treating it (or not).
 As you age, your body undergoes many changes.
 Your metabolism slows down and hormones fluctuate more than ever before.
 This can cause acne outbreaks or other unwanted issues.
 For example, dark spots, wrinkles, redness or broken capillaries on the face.
 And also dryness around the eyes; dullness on the back; flaky patches on arms/legs...the list goes on!